“Hobbies Should Matter to ADHD Kids”

 School usually takes most of our time because we have to work twice as hard as other students.
 If we don’t do well, we sometimes feel like failures.
 Kids, don’t have that mindset.
 Parents, don’t give your child that mindset.
 Repeat these six words: “There are options outside of school.”

 School is important, but it isn’t the only thing that matters.
 Why?
 Hobbies broaden our interests, which lead to more career options.
-Hear me out: Those with ADHD are born with lots of imagination or creativity, but you can’t “learn” to develop it the way you learn about science or medicine.
+Hear me out: Those with attention deficit disorder (ADHD or ADD) are born with lots of imagination or creativity, but you can’t “learn” to develop it the way you learn about science or medicine.
 Those subjects are usually the basis of careers for non-ADHD students.

 Developing our creativity will help us develop interests and find jobs such as painting or drawing, architecture, song-writing or playwriting, cooking, video game design, and performing (music, comedy).
 This is an important thing to remember, because often we aren’t as good at a lot of school subjects as non-ADHD kids, even when we’re trying our hardest.